 Coleen (Walker) Mielke

-friends.
+as well as family friends.
 The businesses I mention, thrived

 livestock and went back to England to find mom.
 After a 4 week courtship,